awakenedhaki/masterR/playground/toy_data/README.md

 > visualization is fundamentally a human process, it will not scale.”

-Visualization will help you understand aspects of your data that would simply not be apparent if you kept it in a dataframe.
+Visualization will help you understand aspects of your data that would simply not be apparent if you kept it as a dataframe.
 For example, our toy dataset has 150000 entries\!
 It would be quite challenging to see what the distribution of `Income` looks like by just staring at the column\!

-Moreover, since it is important that we make an effort to make data visualizations that accurately represent the results.
-There are multiple ways to mislead people with data.
+Moreover, it is important that we make an effort to make data visualizations that accurately represent the results.
+There are multiple ways to mislead people with data visualizations.
 I encourage you to look for examples of misleading visualizations, and learn how to spot them.

 **QUESTIONS**: What makes a bad graph?
 What makes a good graph?